Can a police officer file a personal injury lawsuit to recover money for an injury caused by a line-of-duty accident

 General Municipal Law 205-e Requires a Lesser Standard than is required in a “normal” (common-law) negligence lawsuit.

 The New York Court of Appeals recognized that “a plaintiff [police officer] is not required to show the same degree of proximate cause as is required in a common-law negligence action.”
-A plaintiff need only establish a practical or reasonable connection between the statutory or regulatory violation and the claimed injury.”
+A plaintiff must establish a practical or reasonable connection between the statutory or regulatory violation and the claimed injury.”
 Giuffrida v.
 Citibank Corp., 100 N.Y.2d 72, 790 N.E.2d 772, 760 N.Y.S.2d 397, 2003 N.Y.

 This means that to be entitled to use General Municipal law 205-e to file a lawsuit against someone who injured a police officer, the police officer must only show a practical or reasonable connection between the law or regulation the negligent person violated and the cause of the injury.
 This is a lesser degree than is required in a “regular” personal injury lawsuit.